bremer22/bremer12/Installation.md

 - You can now use <kbd>CTRL</kbd> + <kbd>ENTER</kbd> or  <kbd>CMD</kbd> + <kbd>ENTER</kbd> to start the sniper or by using the `Run` button at the top of the page.

 - Tips:
-   - If you want to keep the sniper running 24/7 even when you shut down your PC, use [uptime robot](https://uptimerobot.com/) to ping the repl.it URL as seen here
+   - If you want to keep the sniper running 24/7 even when you shut down your PC, use [uptime robot](https://uptimerobot.com/) to ping the repl.it URL as seen here <br />
    ![Image](https://media.wtf/88041379) <br />
    - To see the output of the sniper, go to the `Console` tab. <br />
    ![Image](https://media.wtf/37329719)